 DIY – Projects and Gadgets for Beer Geeks

-This page is for DIY Projects that I'll either do myself or get from other brewers (like you maybe).
+DIY Homebrew Projects are part of the allure of homebrewing.
 Homebrewers share a lot of traits in common.
 One is their love of beer.
-Another is the "do it yourself" attitude.
-It's not that homebrewers are cheap necessarily, it's just that those who homebrew also enjoy building their own equipment and get a lot of satisfaction in brewing award winning beer with equipment they fabricated themselves.
+Another is the “do it yourself” attitude.
+It’s not that homebrewers are cheap necessarily, it’s just that those who homebrew also enjoy building their own equipment and gadgets and get a lot of satisfaction in brewing award winning beer with equipment they fabricated themselves.

 The Ultimate DIY Project: I purchased a stainless steel brew stand from a guy in Florida not long ago.
 He put it on ebay but didn’t want to have to ship it anywhere.
 I basically let the auction end, then got ahold of him to see if he’d sell it offline.
 He agreed and my wife and I drove from Louisiana to Pensacola, Florida to pick it up.